Computing the Proximal Operator of the $q$-th Power of the $\ell_{1,q}$-norm for Group Sparsity: Preliminaries

-The proximal operator of the $\ell_q$-norm with a general value $0<q<1$, which has been fully derived in \cite{Chen2016}.
+It will be observed in Proposition \ref{Case2Prop} that $\prox_{\nu \|\cdot\|_1^q}$ has a close connection with the proximal operator of the $\ell_{q}^{q}$-norm on $\bR$, namely, $|\cdot|^q$.
+For this reason, we need to recall the characterization of the proximal operator of $|\cdot|^q$.} The proximal operator of $|\cdot|^q$ with a general value $0<q<1$ has been fully derived in \cite{Chen2016}.
 For completeness, we rewrite it as follows. \begin{lemma} Let $0\!<\!q\!<\!1$ and $\nu\!>\!0$.
 It holds that for any $\tau\!\in\!\mathbb{R}$,

 where $c_{\nu,q}\!=\!\frac{2-q}{2(1-q)}(2\nu(1-q))^{1/(2-q)}$, $\rho_{\nu,q}\!=\!(2\nu(1-q))^{1/(2-q)}$, $r(\tau)\!\in\! ((\nu q(1-q))^{1/(2-q)},|\tau|)$ is the unique root of the equation

 In particular, $\prox_{\nu |\cdot|^{q}}$ has a closed-form expression whenever $q\!=\!1/2$ and $q\!=\!2/3$ as follows: